 In combination with measures to build excellent relationships with customers, employees, shareholders, business partners and local communities—our stakeholders—the Group is overhauling its corporate governance structure, along with management reform.
 This entails the establishment and strengthening of legal frameworks for the general meeting of shareholders, the Board of Directors and the accounting auditors.

-As part of these efforts, for the purpose of further advancing corporate governance, the Company decided on the transition of its organizational design to a company with a nominating committee, etc. effective June 2020.
+As part of these efforts, for the purpose of further advancing corporate governance, the Company has adopted a company with a nominating committee, etc. as its organizational design.

-With the transition to a company with a nominating committee, etc. as a turning point, the Group will work to further increase the transparency of our corporate activities and ensure thorough compliance in our management, while taking measures to create and deliver value in various forms for all stakeholders associated with the Group.
-Aiming to become a corporate Group that is deeply trusted by all of its various stakeholders, the Group will continue taking a range of measures including speeding up management decision-making, strengthening management oversight mechanisms and enhancing internal control systems.
+The Group will work to secure the transparency of our corporate activities and ensure thorough compliance in our management, while taking measures to create and deliver value in various forms for all stakeholders associated with the Group.
+Aiming to become a corporate Group that is deeply trusted by all of its stakeholders, the Group will continue taking a range of measures including speeding up management decision-making, strengthening management oversight mechanisms and enhancing internal control systems.

 Responsibilities of the Board of Directors